-Registered Retirement Savings Plans represent one of the most significant retirement planning tools for Canadians.
+Registered Retirement Savings Plans (RRSPs) are one of the most significant retirement planning tools for Canadians.
 There are a number of ways to put your RRSP money to work during retirement, but they all boil down to a simple concept.
-The money you accumulated during your years of saving and investing is converted to a vehicle that provides you with retirement income.
+The money you accumulated during your years of saving and investing is converted to a vehicle that provides you with a stream of retirement income.
 Instead of making contributions, you will rely on withdrawals from your nest egg to subsidize your retirement expenses.
 Instead of saving money it’s time to spend it!

 When is the best time to convert your RRSP into income?

 The best time to convert your RRSP into income is when you need to.
 Typically, this occurs when you retire and have no paycheques from work.
 The ideal situation is to contribute to an RRSP in your ‘earning years’ when you are paying taxes in a higher marginal tax rate and then withdraw the money later when you have no other sources of income (like in retirement).
 Taking income from the RRSP while you are still working can be very costly and will negate the benefits you derived from contributing in the first place.